RecreationalMath/RecreationalMath/README.md

 <br />

 ### 🌱 In my free time I love ✨
-  * going for long walks in Dhauladhars (lower Himalayas) 🚶
+  * going for long walks 🚶
   * reading and all things literary 📚
   * looking at trees outside my window 🌲
-  * driving 🚘, doing breathwork 😮‍💨 and yoga 🧘‍♂️
+  * driving 🚘

 <br />